top of page

 • Catnip retrieve

-Their trailing assessments form part of a broader competitive scent sport system, ideal for handlers who enjoy variety, sport progression and league-style achievement.
+Their trailing assessments form part of a broader competitive scent sport system, ideal for handlers who enjoy variety, sport progression, and league-style achievement.

 Side-by-Side Comparison: UK Assessment Pathways